The Legend of Zu: Synopsis

-In the meantime, Red is possessed by Amnesia, a flower demon, while standing guard outside the Blood Cave.
-He returns to Omei, decimates the clan, and captures Enigma.
-Amnesia then destroys the rest of Omei.
-To the Omei survivors' frustration, Ying has yet to reawaken his past avatar and unlock his abilities.
-However, during a match against Thunder, an Omei swordsman, Ying suddenly recalls his past life and regains his powers.
-Concurrently, King Sky returns to life just in time to intercept and receive the new weapon found by White Brows.
-With the new weapon, King Sky joins Ying and the Omei survivors in confronting the possessed Red at the Blood Cave.
+Meanwhile, Red is possessed by Amnesia, a flower demon, and returns to destroy the Omei and capture Enigma.
+At the most critical hour, Ying suddenly recalls his past life and regains his powers.
+Concurrently, King Sky returns to life and receives the new weapon found by White Brows.
+They join the Omei survivors in confronting the possessed Red outside the Blood Cave.
+Ying saves Enigma while King Sky attempts to exorcise Red but fails and Red sacrifices himself to destroy Amnesia.